Community resources in Florida

-The Lewy Body Dementia Association is dedicated to raising awareness about Lewy body dementias, supporting people with these conditions, their families and caregivers, and promoting scientific advances.
+The Lewy Body Dementia Association is dedicated to raising awareness about Lewy body dementias, supporting people with these conditions and their families and caregivers, and promoting scientific advances.
 The association's purposes are charitable, educational and scientific.
-Call the Caregiver Link at 888-204-3054 (toll-free) for more information or the national office at 404-418-7396 or visit the Lewy Body Dementia Association website.
+For more information, call 800-539-9767 (toll-free) or visit the Lewy Body Dementia Association website.

 The Association for Frontotemporal Degeneration

 The Association for Frontotemporal Degeneration's mission is to improve the quality of life for people affected by frontotemporal dementia and to advance research, awareness, support, education and advocacy.
 For more information, call the helpline at 866-507-7222 (toll-free) or visit The Association for Frontotemporal Degeneration's website.